popovski/spring-cloud-function-aws/README.md

 ## Running the tests

-.\mvnw clean package - command for running the junit tests
+.\mvnw test - command for running the junit tests

 Junit test will start the project locally and trigger the function

 ## Deployment

+For deployment we will use serverless CLI
-serverless deploy --region us-east-1 --aws-profile YOUR_PROFILE - this command will start deploy the spring function on AWS, replace the YOUR_PROFILE with the "/.aws/credentials" file that is used for setup the AWS cli
+* "serverless deploy --region us-east-1 --aws-profile YOUR_PROFILE" - this command will start deploy the spring function on AWS, replace the YOUR_PROFILE with the "/.aws/credentials" file that is used for setup the AWS cli

 ## Built With